-- A. The Work of this Section includes all labor, materials, equipment, and services necessary to complete the clay roof tile, and sheet metal work as shown on the drawings and specified herein, including, but not limited to, the following:
+- A. Work of this Section includes all labor, materials, equipment, and services necessary to complete the insulated meal panels as shown on the drawings and specified herein, including, but not necessarily limited to, the following: - 1.
+Preformed flush insulated metal panels at building exterior. - 2.
+Trim pieces, copings and accessory moldings. - 3.
+All necessary seals and gaskets to weather-seal all exterior panel to panel joints.

-- 1. Clay roof tile.

-- 2. Accessories.

-- 3. Sheet metal flashing.